Difficult to solve secondary education for children in prison

 Photo: Pontus Lundahl/TT

 Children in prison could receive distance learning – via computer – up to a quarter of the time, the government's investigators suggest.
-The proposal also states that the range of upper secondary education programs will be limited.
+For prisoners of high school age, there will be a limited range of education options.

 The investigation is part of the government's criminal policy, which calls for children who commit serious crimes to be sentenced to prison.
 The government also wants to lower the age of criminal responsibility to 13 years - a proposal that has drawn massive criticism.

-Although the changes have not yet been politically decided, the Swedish Prison and Probation Service is preparing for schooling for children from July 1 next year.
+Even though the political decisions have not yet been made, the Swedish Prison and Probation Service is preparing for schooling for children from July 1st next year.

 Limited selection

-When it comes to children and young people who are in custody, their right to education needs to be strengthened, the investigator writes and suggests that an investigation be conducted into how the Swedish Prison and Probation Service can be given clear responsibility for this.
+The right to education for children and young people in detention should be strengthened.
+Proposes that an investigation be conducted into how the Swedish Prison and Probation Service can be given clear responsibility.

 Loading related articles...